 - Susan Shepley, MLIS, MA.
 Research and Scholarly Engagement Librarian

 - Ed Sykes, PhD.
-Director, Centre for Mobile Innovation, Faculty of Applied Science and Technology
+Director, Centre for Applied AI (formerly known as the Centre for Mobile Innovation), Faculty of Applied Science and Technology

 - Acclaim Health